Arizona Army National Guard Colonel Paul G. Harrell Promotion Ceremony

 |0

-This work, Arizona Army National Guard Colonel Paul G. Harrell Promotion Ceremony, by SGT Thurman Snyder, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Arizona Army National Guard Colonel Paul G. Harrell Promotion Ceremony [Image 5 of 5], by PFC Justin Fallon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT